-The watershed survey does not have any legal or compliance requirements.
-Additionally, there is no requirement that a certain percent of data be collected to meet statistical requirements.
-For surveys that are completed using Environmental Protection Agency (EPA) Nonpoint Source (319) funds, it is expected that the proposed survey areas will be completed.
-If portions of the watershed are not surveyed due to landowner permissions, resource limitations or other reasons, these exclusions should be described in the survey report.
+For surveys that are completed using USEPA Nonpoint Source (319) funds, it is expected that the proposed survey areas will be completed.
+If portions of the watershed are not surveyed due to landowner permissions, resource limitations or other reasons, these exclusions and the reason must be described in the survey report.
 Also, the survey report should clearly describe the types of NPS covered by the survey methods.
 For example, most lake watershed surveys focus primarily on soil erosion sources in the watershed.

-Training Requirements
+8. Training Requirements